ELY3M/elys-switch-guide.github.io/docs/user_guide/getting_started.md

 ### Serial list

 The following information is based on [this GBATemp thread](https://gbatemp.net/threads/switch-informations-by-serial-number-read-the-first-post-before-asking-questions.481215/).
+Here is easy to use website for checking the serials on the switches at [ismyswitchpatched.com](https://ismyswitchpatched.com)

 |  Serial Numbers  | <span style="color:green">Unpatched</span> | <span style="color:orange">Potentially patched</span> | <span style="color:red">Patched</span> |
 | :----|:---------------------------------|:---------------------------------|:----------------------|